Book

 Book chapters

 "Civic Associations and Practices in Maluku, Indonesia: Explaining the Failure of the South Maluku Republic (RMS) Movement."
-Forthcoming.
+2024.
 In Regional Movements and Identity Demands in Developing Democracies: Southeast Asia in Comparative Perspective, edited by Amy Liu and Joel Selway.
 Ann Arbor: University of Michigan Press.

 Policy Reports